gauravgulia/iotschoolproj/README.md

 4.Turn the light off (If the light bulb is already off, the operation shouldworkwithout error)

-The protocol must include a mechanism for:
+The protocol includes a mechanism for:

 1.Error reporting:  e.g. the bulb is not functioning, color specified is not supported, message format is not recognized

 2.Reliability: Provide a response that the operation worked successfully.
 Also specify the behavior of the clientwhen no response is received.

-The protocol must specify:
+The protocol specifies:

 1.Message Format (fields in the message, size in bytes, possible values)